River Little Ouse: Navigation

 The river is currently navigable for 16.6 mi from its junction with the River Great Ouse to Santon Downham bridge.
 There are references to its use by boats carrying goods to Brandon as early as the 13th century, and barges are known to have reached Thetford, some 6 mi beyond Santon Downham when the river was tidal.
 Stone from Barnack, used in the construction of Thetford Priory in the 12th century, was almost certainly moved along the river, and improvements to the channel were authorised by the Commissioners of Sewers as early as 1575.
 Further documentary evidence confirms that it was navigable as far as Thetford in 1664.

 However, water levels dropped when Denver Sluice was built on the River Great Ouse.
-An Act of Parliament authorised the Corporation of Thetford to make improvements to the river in 1670, but they were unable to carry out the work, and so the Rt Hon Henry, Earl of Arlington made the improvements, and was assigned the tolls as a result.
+An act of Parliament, the Rivers Brandon and Waveney Navigation Act 1670 (22 Cha.
+2. c.
+16 Pr.) authorised the Corporation of Thetford to make improvements to the river in 1670, but they were unable to carry out the work, and so the Rt Hon Henry, Earl of Arlington made the improvements, and was assigned the tolls as a result.
 A series of staunches were built, to hold back the water and raise the levels, but they were too far apart to be effective.
-The rights of the navigation were given to Thetford Corporation by Henry's daughter Isabella in 1696, and the Corporation had to build a new staunch near Thetford in 1742, in order to maintain water levels in the town.
+The rights of the navigation were given to Thetford Corporation by Henry's daughter Isabella in 1696, and the corporation had to build a new staunch near Thetford in 1742, in order to maintain water levels in the town.

-By 1750, disputes were arising, since all the original Commissioners were dead, and they had failed to appoint replacements.
-A new Act of Parliament was sought and obtained in 1751, which appointed new Commissioners.
+By 1750, disputes were arising, since all the original commissioners were dead, and they had failed to appoint replacements.
+A new act of Parliament, the Brandon and Waveney Navigation Act 1750 (24 Geo.
+2. c.
+12) was sought and obtained in 1751, which appointed new commissioners.
 Immediately, Thetford Corporation made improvements to the river, constructing staunches at Thetford, Thetford Middle, Turfpool, Croxton, Santon, Brandon and Sheepwash.
 An eighth staunch was built later at Crosswater, where Lakenheath Lode joins the river.
 Staunches consisted of a gate or gates across the river, which held back the water above it, to enable boats to float over shallow sections.
 Their disadvantage was that the river level had to be lowered by a sluice to allow the gate to be opened.
 They are all labelled "Stanch" on the 1905 Ordnance Survey map.
-A further Act was obtained in 1789, which regularised the collection of tolls on the whole river by Thetford Corporation.
-They rebuilt the seven staunches between 1827 and 1835, and the £955 of income received from the navigation in 1833 accounted for over 90 per cent of the total income of the Corporation.
+A further act of Parliament was obtained in 1789, which regularised the collection of tolls on the whole river by Thetford Corporation.
+They rebuilt the seven staunches between 1827 and 1835, and the £955 of income received from the navigation in 1833 accounted for over 90 per cent of the total income of the corporation.